shakfu/minihost/docs/dev/desktop_app.md

 Rationale for JUCE C++ over Python+Qt or Tauri+web:

 1. Plugin editor windows require a native window handle that composes with JUCE's `AudioProcessorEditor`.
-Other shells force either window embedding or an out-of-process editor daemon — both add a permanent IPC seam between UI and audio that JUCE-native avoids.
+Other shells force either window embedding or an out-of-process editor daemon — both add a permanent IPC layer between UI and audio that JUCE-native avoids.

 2. `libminihost` is already JUCE.
 The GUI build compiles the same sources a second time against the full `juce_audio_processors` (the `minihost_gui` target) and adds `juce_gui_basics` to the same CMake project; nothing is reimplemented.